Qiskit/qiskit/MAINTAINING.md

 * Vulnerability reports should be triaged quickly.

   We aim to provide an initial response to a report within one working day.
-  The reponse can be one of "accept", "reject" or "investigate further".
+  The response can be one of "accept", "reject" or "investigate further".
   If we need to investigate further, we aim to produce a final response within a week.

 * If a report is accepted, a fix or workaround should be prepared and released as soon as possible for all affected Qiskit versions with active security support.